Reviews You Can Rely On

 A tighter collar, like those found on the Merrell Antora 3 (left) and Salomon Pulsar Trail Pro 2 (right), helps keep out debris.

-All factors combined, the Salomon Speedcross 6 is our go-to recommendation for sloppy, obstacle-riddled terrain, partly because of its awesome protection.
+All factors combined, the Salomon Speedcross 6 is one of our favorite recommendations for sloppy, obstacle-riddled terrain, partly because of its awesome protection.
 It has a burly toe bumper and a super finely woven mesh upper.
 When testing each shoe's ability to prevent sand and other trail debris from infiltrating, the upper mesh is hugely important.
 The Speedcross does a great job deflecting water as you splash through puddles, though it takes longer to dry because it lacks lightness and breathability.
+A step down from the Speedcross's intensity is another Salomon option, the Thundercross.
+Built to be a bit softer and more approachable, the Thundercross is a highly capable shoe that doesn't feel like it's built for breaking trail.

 trail running shoes womens - the speedcross 6 is built to keep out everything you run through and...